-Special education can seem like a foreign language.
+can seem like a foreign language.
 You may hear unfamiliar terms and acronyms in meetings and wish for a translator!
 Learn these key terms and you may find it easier to protect your child’s rights.

 A modification is a change in what a student is expected to learn and demonstrate.
 For example, instead of being asked to write an essay analyzing the outcomes of three major battles during the American Revolution, your child might be asked to describe in writing the basic facts of three American Revolution battles.
 Modifications are often confused with accommodations, but they’re not the same thing.
 Learn about the key differences.

 Least restrictive environment (LRE) means that students with disabilities have to be educated in the same setting as students without disabilities as much as possible.
 “Setting” refers to a general education classroom.
-For example, if your child has dyslexia or ADHD and needs specific supports and services to succeed in the general education classroom, the school has to offer those supports and services.
+For example, if your child has or and needs specific supports and services to succeed in the general education classroom, the school has to offer those supports and services.

 The Individuals with Disabilities Education Act (IDEA) is the federal law that guarantees the right to FAPE and the right to be educated in the least restrictive environment.
 IDEA serves students with disabilities in a number of other ways, too.